hurricanemark/text-transpose-speech/README.md

 ![Live demo](https://hurricanemark.github.io/text-to-speech-demo/)

-## Have your onw copy on local machine
+## Have your own copy on local machine

 You can download this code to your machine and open the index.html file in your web browser.  [download](https://github.com/hurricanemark/text-to-speech-demo/archive/refs/tags/Beta.v0.1.0.zip).
 Edit `index.html` file to further customize it for yourself.